cjratcliff/ml-compiled/docs/optimizers.rst

 * Increases the risk of oscillations during training, especially when not using an optimizer with a momentum term.
 * Can make it harder to train deeper networks.

+"""""""""""""""""""""
+Learning rate decay
+"""""""""""""""""""""
+Also known as learning rate annealing.
+Changing the learning rate throughout the training process according to some schedule.

 -------------
 Optimizers
 -------------